Skip to content

 Quick Start

-2. Configure AI Studio via Tools > Options > AI Studio and paste the key into the General page.
+2. Configure AI Studio via Tools > Options > AI Studio > General: set the AI Provider, paste the key, and enter the model name.

 3. Pick a feature (for example, Code It) by selecting code, right-clicking, and choosing the desired AI Studio command.